ModuSeg: Decoupling Object Discovery and Semantic Retrieval for Training-Free Weakly Supervised Segmentation: Experiments

 \subsection{Comparisons with State-of-the-Art Methods}

 \textbf{Performance of Semantic Segmentation.} \cref{tab:sota} demonstrates the superior performance of ModuSeg.
 Recent state-of-the-art methods leverage foundation models for dense prediction, including VLM-based approaches such as WeCLIP and ExCEL, and SAM-based methods like S2C that employ SAM to refine CAMs during training.
 However, these coupled optimization strategies often suffer from noisy activation seeds or the coarse spatial resolution inherent in CLIP features.
 By decoupling object discovery from semantic retrieval, ModuSeg achieves \textbf{86.3\%} and \textbf{86.6\%} mIoU on VOC val and test sets, and \textbf{56.7\%} on COCO, surpassing the previous best-performing methods by 6.8\%, 7.0\% and 6.1\%, respectively.
-These results validate that decoupling is more effective than the coupled optimization strategies used in recent VLM- and SAM-based methods.
+These results indicate that combining pretrained geometric and semantic priors through a decoupled proposal-retrieval pipeline is highly effective for WSSS.
 Qualitative comparisons in \cref{fig:vis_comp} further substantiate that our paradigm produces integral masks with precise boundaries, effectively suppressing the fragmentation and noisy artifacts inherent to baseline methods.
+Additional qualitative visualizations and interpretability analyses are provided in the supplementary material.

 \textbf{Evaluation of Initial Seed Quality.} \cref{tab:mask_quality} assesses the quality of initial seed on the VOC training set.
 By integrating image-level label filtering into the CorrCLIP backbone, our approach achieves \textbf{78.8\%} mIoU.
 This result establishes a new benchmark for seed generation, outperforming ExCEL by 0.8\% and effectively suppressing hallucinated categories during feature bank construction.